labex-labs/labex-cheatsheets/docs/cheatsheets/en/matplotlib.md

   <BaseQuizOption value="D" correct>The transparency/opacity of the plot elements</BaseQuizOption>

   <BaseQuizAnswer>
-    The `alpha` parameter controls transparency, with values from 0 (completely transparent) to 1 (completely opaque).
+    The <code>alpha</code> parameter controls transparency, with values from 0 (completely transparent) to 1 (completely opaque).
 It's useful for creating overlapping visualizations where you want to see through elements.
   </BaseQuizAnswer>
 </BaseQuiz>